WARA YINDI SUPPORT SERVICES

 Meet Jacinta, an expert in coordination and recovery coaching, dedicated to empowering children and families to achieve their NDIS goals through emotional regulation, skills, and more.

-Based in Whyalla, they are passionate parents to two wonderful, Cooper and Bodhi, and strive to be role models for young families particularly within the Aboriginal community.
+Based in Whyalla, they are passionate parents to two wonderful children, Cooper and Bodhi, and strive to be role models for young families particularly within the Aboriginal community.

 Together, they are committed to making a meaningful impact in the lives of those they support.